zchyde/brooklinebooksmith.com/_drafts/audio-books.md

 <br>
 <br>One day a dad steps out to get milk so that his kids can have their cereal and he is abducted by aliens.
 It gets weirder from there.
 <br>
 <br>I had the immense privilege of hearing Neil Gaiman read part of this once and it left the whole room (of mostly adults) a giggling mess.
 It's not until you hear it or try to read it out loud that you realize this is a book made to be read aloud.
-And Gaiman actually reads the audio himself. so all of pitches and tones are right on.&nbsp;
+And Gaiman actually reads the audio himself. so all of pitches and tones are right on.
 <br>
 <br>It clocks in at about an hour so it's perfect for a short trip you don't mind giggling through.